min2ha/ukwa-site/content/target/64199/index.en.md

   "subject": "Brexit"
 }

-# GMB: Public Refuse to Back Government Handing of Brexit

 Survation poll for GMB marking Article 50 anniversary reveals less than a third of the public think ministers have put jobs first in negotiations